-If a student attends a portion of a term and withdrawls with no verified last date of attendance, the sate grant repayment will be 50% of the grant amount with no additional adjustments.
+If a student attends a portion of a term and withdraws with no verified last date of attendance, the state grant repayment will be 50% of the grant amount with no additional adjustments.

 General Repayment Policies

-2. Verified withdrawl dates after 50% of the term equate to 100% earned state grant.
+2. Verified withdrawal dates after 50% of the term equate to 100% earned state grant.

 3. Unofficial withdrawals/no known last date of attendance equate to repayment of 50% of the state grant award.